piclas-framework/reggie2.0/README.md

 # vtudiff

-* Compares the point and cell data arrays of two .vtu files for each array element-by-element either with an absolute and relative difference.
+* Compares the point and cell data arrays of two .vtu files for each array element-by-element either with an absolute and/or relative difference (depending on which tolerance values are given).
 * Requires vtk for reading-in data to python.

   [https://pypi.org/project/vtk/](https://pypi.org/project/vtk/)